 The Central Texas Regional Mobility Authority (Mobility Authority) is an independent government agency authorized through state legislation in 2002 to improve the transportation system in Williamson and Travis counties.
-The Mobility Authority’s mission is to implement innovative, multi-modal transportation solutions that reduce congestion and create transportation choices that enhance quality of life and economic vitality.
+The Mobility Authority’s mission is to develop, deliver, operate and maintain high-quality roadways and related transportation solutions.

-In Texas, there are multiple transportation agencies that operate toll roads, issue their own toll tags, and do their own billing.
+In Texas, there are multiple transportation agencies that operate toll roads, issue their own electronic tags and do their own billing.
 In Central Texas, there are two: the Texas Department of Transportation (TxDOT) and the Central Texas Regional Mobility Authority (Mobility Authority).

 Central Texas toll roads operated by the Mobility Authority

 - 183A Toll: An 11.6 mile toll road which extends from north of RM 620 to US 183 near the San Gabriel River in northwest Travis and Williamson counties.
 It has three tolled lanes in each direction and non-tolled frontage road lanes north of RM 1431.

 - 290 Toll (Manor Expressway): A 6.2-mile toll road along US 290 from US 183 to east of SH 130 in eastern Travis County.
 It has three tolled and three non-tolled lanes in each direction.

 - MoPac Express Lane: An 11-mile stretch of variably-priced toll lanes, one in each direction, barrier separated and adjacent to the non-tolled general purpose lanes along MoPac between Cesar Chavez and Parmer Lane.